karlp/riglol-snap/README.md

 undocumented ```:lcd:data?``` SCPI method.
 The "undocumented" method was helpfull described at https://www.improwis.com/projects/sw_USBTMC_RigolScopeWifi/

+The intention here is for you to just keep using your scope as normal, but to simply grab screenshots, instead of having to save them to a usb thumb drive, using the nasty file naming UI on the scope.
+This does **not** attempt to provide any sort of control or cursors or anything!

 Later DS1000Z series scopes have a native PNG method, but the older D/E series don't have anything documented.